enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/editing.md

 ---

-Reads a spell from the user's offhand, casts it, and puts the result as a glyph in the center of the circle it is drawn in.
+Replaces the glyph of the circle it is drawn in with the result of executing the user's offhand spell.
+Requires possession of a [Mirror](^trickster:items/mirror_of_evaluation).

 ;;;;;